 Panasas® PanFS®, the operating environment for the Panasas ActiveStor® architecture, maximizes the efficiency all storage media in a seamless, total-performance storage system.
 PanFS uses Dynamic Data Acceleration to automatically adapt to changing file sizes and workloads, delivering consistently superior performance for today’s demanding workloads.
 A scale-out object back-end supports limitless scaling, while optimal data placement and an internally balanced architecture boost efficiency.
 All with frustration-free deployment, operation, and maintenance.

 For more information on the PanFS® operating environment, download the Panasas Architectural Overview white paper.

-PanFS delivers scale-out network-attached storage (NAS) file access from an underlying pool of Object Storage Devices (OSDs).
+PanFS delivers parallel file access from an underlying pool of Object Storage Devices (OSDs).
 ActiveStor storage nodes act as OSDs, and director nodes function as metadata managers.
 The Panasas DirectFlow® protocol provides direct client access to OSD data.

 All PanFS data services are built on the ActiveStor storage node OSDs.
 The storage node software, called Object Storage Device File System (OSDFS), transacts objects, and the DirectFlow protocol performs object-level reads and writes.
 Advanced caching capabilities streamline storage.